skrajewski/laravel-flash-notifications/README.md

 ```

 ~~Method `push()` exists because you can push more than one alert at the same time. _See below_.~~

->__Explain:__
-From version 0.2 method `push()` is unnecessary and is marked as _deprecated_ in public API.
-Flash messages will be automaticaly sended to session store instantly after call once of these methods.

 Every alert method takes 1 or 2 arguments.
 If you give one parameter it will be _message_.
 If you provide two parameters,